Guardianships

 The Court may appoint a Guardian for financial matters (Guardian of the Estate) or health matters (Guardian of the Person).
 In many cases, it would be both.
 After appointment, the Guardian is required to keep detailed records and make an annual report to the court.

-The team at The Elder Law Office of Olimpi & Kramer, LLC has extensive experience in assisting families in setting up an appropriate guardianship for an individual who does not have the mental capacity or physical ability to make decisions or care for oneself.
+The team at The Elder Law Office of Joseph M. Olimpi, LLC has extensive experience in assisting families in setting up an appropriate guardianship for an individual who does not have the mental capacity or physical ability to make decisions or care for oneself.

 To learn more about Guardianships, please contact us at (724) 888-2830.